 Meeting Room Policies and Rules of Use

-The Library offers two spaces for use by the community.
-There is a Conference Room with a capacity of 15, and a Community Room with a capacity of 37.
+The Library offers three spaces for use by the community.
+There is a Conference Room with a capacity of 15, a Community Room with a capacity of 37, and a Pavilion with a capacity of ???.

 A. Use of the facilities for Librarysponsored or cosponsored meetings or programs shall have priority over all other requests.

-B. The Library welcomes public use of the Community Room by local community groups for meetings, classes, recitals, workshops, and programs.
+B. The Library welcomes public use of its meeting spaces by local community groups for meetings, classes, recitals, workshops, and programs.

-C. Use of the Community Room by a group or organization does not in any way constitute an endorsement by the Library of the group or organization, its activities or the ideas and opinions expressed during the course of meetings or programs held at the Library.
+C. Use of a meeting space by a group or organization does not in any way constitute an endorsement by the Library of the group or organization, its activities, or the ideas and opinions expressed during the course of meetings or programs held at the Library.

-D. The Library meeting spaces are not available for religious services or parties or events that are primarily celebratory in nature.
+D. The Library meeting spaces are not available for religious services or partisan political events.

 E. The Library cannot guarantee the spaces for regularly scheduled meetings.
 Groups may hold regular meetings with the understanding that the Library has priority and may require a group to reschedule a meeting or hold it elsewhere.

 F. Any use of the meeting rooms is at the discretion of the Library Board of Trustees.
-The Library reserves the right to cancel a scheduled use of the Community Room with three (3) weeks’ notice if the room is needed for Library programming.
+The Library reserves the right to cancel a scheduled use of its meeting space with three (3) weeks’ notice if the space is needed for Library programming.
 The Library will make every effort to avoid a cancellation.

 Conference Room – Maximum Capacity 15